multiwavelength/gleam/README.md

 |-	|-	|-	|-	|-	|-	|
 |	6.9164796	| 0.5216701	| 118.18059	| 23.823605 |	true |	true|

+A description of each column:
+- line: Name of the line, from the input line table
+- wavelength: Rest wavelength of the line
+- latex: Name of the line in Latex format
+- z: Redshift of the source, from the input master file
+- zline, zline_err: Redshift derived from this particular line and its error.
+If missing, the line was either not detected or is not covered by the spectrum.
+- zoffset, zoffset_err: Offset between the systemic source redshift and this line.
+If missing, the line was either not detected or is not covered by the spectrum.
+- cont, cont_err: Continuum estimation around the line and its error.
+Contains units, if input spectrum has units.
+If value is missing, line is not covered by the spectrum.
+If only error, it is an upper limit.
+- wl, wl_err: Central wavelength of the line and its error, estimated from the Gaussian fit.
+Contains units, if input spectrum has units.
+Missing for nondetections and lines without spectral coverage.
+- height, height_err: Height of the line and its error, estimated from the Gaussian fit.
+Contains units, if input spectrum has units.
+Missing for nondetections and lines without spectral coverage.
+- sigma, sigma_err: Sigma of the line and its error, estimated from the Gaussian fit.
+Contains units, if input spectrum has units.
+Missing for nondetections and lines without spectral coverage.
+- amplitude, amplitude_err: Amplitude of the line and its error, estimated from the Gaussian fit.
+Contains units, if input spectrum has units.
+If value is missing, line is not covered by the spectrum.
+If only error, it is an upper limit.
+- flux, flux_err: Flux of the line and its error.
+Contains units, if input spectrum has units.
+If value is missing, line is not covered by the spectrum.
+If only error, it is an upper limit.
+- luminosity, luminosity_err: Luminosity of the line and its error.
+Contains units, if input spectrum has units.
+If value is missing, line is not covered by the spectrum.
+If only error, it is an upper limit.
+- EWrest, EWrest_err: Rest-frame equivalent width of the line and its error.
+Contains units, if input spectrum has units.
+If value is missing, line is not covered by the spectrum.
+If only error, it is an upper limit.
+- FWHM, FWHM_err: Deconvolved full-width-at-half-maximum width, in wavelength units and its error.
+A value is reported only if line is resolved.
+- v, v_err: Deconvolved full-width-at-half-maximum velocity width, in wavelength units and its error.
+A value is reported only if line is resolved.
+- detected: True if line is detected, False if non-detection.
+- covered: True if line is covered by the spectrum.
+False is coverage is missing at the location of the lines, ie fits or upper limits are not possible.

 ## Plots

 If plotting is enabled, **gleam** produces two types of figures: an figure showing the entire spectrum with zoom-ins on the emission line fits.
 The second type of plots are focused on each line fit.
 Areas masked by sky are shaded gray for clarity.